xebialabs/overthere/README.md

 1. To use the __WINRM__ connection type with HTTPS, i.e. [__winrmEnableHttps__](#cifs_winrmEnableHttps) set to `true`, follow the steps below:

-	a.
-(Optional) Create a self signed certificate for the remote host by installing `selfssl.exe` from [the IIS 6 resource kit](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=17275) and running the command below or by following the instructions [in this blog by Hans Olav](http://www.hansolav.net/blog/SelfsignedSSLCertificatesOnIIS7AndCommonNames.aspx):
+	1. (Optional) Create a self signed certificate for the remote host by installing `selfssl.exe` from [the IIS 6 resource kit](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=17275) and running the command below or by following the instructions [in this blog by Hans Olav](http://www.hansolav.net/blog/SelfsignedSSLCertificatesOnIIS7AndCommonNames.aspx):

         	C:\Program Files\IIS Resources\SelfSSL>selfssl.exe /T /N:cn=HOSTNAME /V:3650
         	Microsoft (R) SelfSSL Version 1.0